bemit/satellite-config/README.md

     [
         'some_array' => [
             'b' => [],
-            // functions can also be used nested (when using cache, only executed on warm-up) 'c' => static fn() => [],
+            // functions can also be used nested (when using cache: only executed on warm-up) 'c' => static fn() => [],
         ]
     ],